shady14u/TimedPermissions/README.md

 ### Advanced Commands (require `timedpermissions.advanced` permission)
 - `timedpermissions_resetaccess [yes]` -- Reset all access data stored in Timed Permissions and create a backup of that data.
 Needs to be confirmed by passing `yes` as parameter.
-- `timedpermissions_ensureaccess [yes]` -- Ensures every player has their groups and permissions assigned.
-Needs to be confirmed by passing `yes` as parameter.

 ### Placeholders
 These are placeholders used in the commands.
 They are to be replaced with a specific value when using a command.